JuanE-Gil/LotMCraft/docs/pathways/BLACK_EMPEROR.md

 **Behavior inside the mausoleum:**
 - All block breaking and placing is prevented.
-- The room is continuously restored to its original snapshot every tick (prevents any permanent modification).
+- The room is continuously restored to its original snapshot every second (prevents any permanent modification).
-- Players who escape the room bounds are clamped back inside every tick.
+- Players who escape the room bounds are clamped back inside every second.
 - Players who disconnect during a session are queued for death on next login.

-**Spirituality Drain (every 20 ticks):**
+**Spirituality Drain (every second):**
 | Target | Drain |
 |--------|-------|
 | Caster | 550 per second |